misterfong/liquidweb-twilio/README.md

 $ git push heroku master
 ```

+## How Do I Find My Server Id?

+1) Login to your LiquidWeb control panel.
+2) Click the + next to your server name
+3) Click on the 'Dashboard' button
+4) On the top right of the 'Information' box, note down the field 'Unique ID'

 ## Usage

 Currently the app supports texting the message 'bandwidth' to your Twilio phone number to get your LiquidWeb monthly bandwidth stats.